 For teams that want to understand email marketing automation tools more broadly, that guide covers the sending and deliverability fundamentals that matter regardless of which platform you pick.

 When to skip it: If you do not have clean lists, a clear offer, and someone managing reply handling and iteration, Instantly will send a lot of emails that do not convert.
+To see how foundational email mechanics map to automated hub environments, view our structural breakdown on autonomous lead generation hubs.

 Best for: Teams that want email plus LinkedIn, calls, WhatsApp, and centralized multichannel outreach in one platform.